-ROTI Locations Considered Explanation of approach taken by SA Progress to second stage? carriageways of the A21 7 Land adjacent to Colliers Green Primary School, Colliers Green Submitted in the call for sites as site 325.
+Ref Locations Considered Explanation of approach taken by SA Progress to second stage? carriageways of the A21 7 Land adjacent to Colliers Green Primary School, Colliers Green Submitted in the call for sites as site 325.
 However, the extremely rural nature of the site, distance to urban settlements and the impacts upon the AONB were considered too severe to warrant further consideration as a reasonable alternative.
 No 8 Land at Great Bayhall East of RTW Submitted in the call for sites as site 384.
 However, the site is within the AONB and its landscape impacts were considered too severe to warrant further consideration as a reasonable alternative.
 No 9 Land between Cranbrook and Sissinghurst Submitted in the call for sites as late site 22.
 However, the site is within the AONB and its landscape impacts were considered too severe to warrant further consideration as a reasonable alternative.
 No 10 Land between Sandhurst and Iden Green Submitted in the call for sites as site 438.
 However, the site is within the AONB and its landscape impacts were considered too severe to warrant further consideration as a reasonable alternative.
 No 11 Langton Green Adjoining western edge of existing development Submitted in the call for sites as late site 23 and DPC21.
 Location would represent an increase in Langton Green using garden settlement principles with easy access to all the services and facilities that RTW provides.
 However, the site is within the AONB and its landscape impacts were considered too severe to warrant further consideration as a reasonable alternative.
 No 12 Land in Paddock Wood and Capel surrounding existing settlement at Paddock Wood Submitted in the call for sites as a combination of site numbers 20, 47, 51, 79, 142, 212, 218, 309, 310, 311, 312, 313, 314, 315, 316, 317, 318, 319, 340, 342, 344, 347, 371, 374, 376, 402 and late sites 26, 48, 52, DPC_1, DPC_6, DPC_8, DPC_17 and DPC_19.
 Land is outside of the AONB and has useful rail and road transport links.
 There is potential for the existing town to benefit from the substantial investment that new development would bring including resolution of existing flooding problems.
-Yes Capel surrounding existing settlement at Paddock Land is outside of the AONB and has useful rail and road transport links.
-There is potential for the existing town to benefit from the substantial investment that new development would bring including resolution of
+Yes

 Ref Locations Considered Explanation of approach taken by SA Progress to second stage?
-Green Belt Study concludes the overall harm rating of releasing this land from the Green Belt is high.
+The site is partially Green Belt and the most recent Green Belt Study concludes the overall harm rating of releasing this land from the Green Belt is high.
 However, there is scope for compensatory measures such as new hedgerow planting, enhanced pedestrian routes or conversion of fields from arable to grassland.
 For these reasons, this site was considered to warrant further examination as a reasonable alternative.
 13 Walkhurst Farm, Benenden Submitted in the call for sites as site 436.
 However, the site is within the AONB and its landscape impacts were considered too severe to warrant further consideration as a reasonable alternative.
 No Submitted in the call for sites as site 49 or DPC 7.
 This site was originally considered as potential development site within Capel Parish in line with those described in Chapter 8 and was filtered out at the first stage assessment (see 8.1).
 This consideration was based on a potential residential yield of 488-976 dwellings.
 14 Castle Hill Since this time, the council has been informed of the potential for greater capacity on this site (up to 1,600 dwellings) and so the site now warrants consideration amongst the sites in this table as a potential garden settlement.
 No To this end, the site is within the AONB and landscape impacts were considered too severe to warrant further consideration as a reasonable alternative.